1993 Formula One World Championship

 Alain Prost (pictured here driving for McLaren in 1989) won his fourth and final title with Williams in his last season of F1 racing.

-Three-time world champion Ayrton Senna (pictured here at Silverstone) finished runner-up in his final season at McLaren.
+Three-time world champion Ayrton Senna finished runner-up in his final season at McLaren.

 Prost's teammate Damon Hill (pictured in 1995) finished the season ranked third in his first year with Williams.

 Williams-Renault won the Constructors' Championship title with the Williams FW15C.

 McLaren-Ford placed second with the McLaren MP4/8.

 Benetton-Ford placed third with the Benetton B193.